KhanTheDaleK1/calculus-arm-lab./README.md

 2. Upload to your Arduino.

 ### 3. Launch Interface
-1. Open `web/index.html` in a Modern Browser (Chrome/Edge required for Serial API).
+1. Open `web/index.html` locally in Chrome/Edge (or visit the GitHub Pages URL after it’s enabled).
 2. Click **🔌 Connect Arm**.
 3. Select your Arduino Port.